Appinventiv Call Button

 telecom companies using big data analytics

-Here are a few real-world examples of telecom companies that have been utilizing big data to their full advantage.
+Here are a few real-world examples of big data applications in the telecommunications industry that have been utilizing data analytics to their full advantage.

-Vodafone: Vodafone has been leveraging big data and artificial intelligence to understand customer preferences better and deliver instant customer services.
-By integrating data analytics, Vodafone has been able to track the voice and data consumption behavior of users and offer the most appropriate plan or pack options to them.
+Vodafone has been leveraging big data and artificial intelligence to better understand customer preferences and deliver instant customer service.
+By integrating data analytics, Vodafone has been able to track users’ voice and data consumption behavior and offer the most appropriate plan or pack options.

 ( Also read: AI in Telecom – Exploring the Key Business Benefits, Use Cases, Examples and Challenges)

-Reliance Jio: With the help of big data, Jio acquired 130 million customers within one year of its launch.
-While other companies have been underestimating the power of big data, Jio used it to its full advantage and successfully established an empire in the telecom world.
-They are making use of big data analytics to get a real-time and location-based view of users.
-Data analytics has also helped Jio to collect data on consumer habits, which ultimately helps them to enhance customer experience
+With the help of big data, Jio acquired 130 million customers within one year of its launch.
+While other companies have underestimated the power of big data, Jio leveraged it to its fullest advantage and successfully established an empire in the telecom sector.
+They are using big data analytics to gain real-time, location-based insights into users.
+Data analytics has enabled Jio to understand consumer behavior at scale, supporting digital transformation initiatives that improve customer experience across its ecosystem.e.

 Now that we have looked into how companies use big data to accelerate growth, let’s see how our experts can help in your big data journey.